mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 > ⚠ If an unsupported column type is used the `string` column type will be used instead.

-## Column menu

-By default, each column header displays a column menu.
-The column menu allows actions to be performed in the context of the target column, e.g. filtering.
-To disable the column menu, set the prop `disableColumnMenu={true}`.

-{{"demo": "ColumnMenuGrid.js", "bg": "inline"}}

 ## Column selector

 To enable the toolbar you need to add `Toolbar: GridToolbar` to the grid `components` prop.